 Most of The Brand Gap focuses on how to have a strong brand: by collaborating with your team, both internally and externally, innovating using creative campaigns, validating by tracking the results of those campaigns, and cultivating brand and design by adapting to changes in the marketplace.

 While branding and design aesthetics can sound like a fuzzy proposition, understanding their underlying principles can help turn the fuzziness into a formula of key elements to keep in mind for every email that goes out: your unique brand values, informative, educational, and entertaining content, and a foundation for repeatable results.

-Blocks Edit takes the systemized branding approach for emails even further by allowing anyone on the team to build emails from their source template, without having to know any code, or worrying about messing up the design.
-See the editor in action for yourself, and sign up to implement your own template.
+Blocks Edit takes the systemized branding approach for emails further by allowing anyone on your team to build emails from a source template, without having to know any code, or worrying about messing up the design.
+See the editor in action, and sign up to setup your template.